bors-ng/bors-ng.github.io/_documentation/getting-started.md

 ### Configuring Github Actions

 First, configure a workflow that builds Rust that is configured to run on pushs to the `main`, `staging`, and `trying` branches.
-As an example, for a Rust project, you might hvae a `.github/workflows/rust.yml` file like this:
+As an example, for a Rust project, you might have a `.github/workflows/rust.yml` file like this:

 ```yaml
 name: Rust